getsentry/sentry-cocoa/CONTRIBUTING.md

 Test guidelines:

-* We write our tests mainly in Swift.
+* We write our tests in Swift.
 When touching a test file written in Objective-C consider converting it to Swift and then add your tests.
 * Write all new tests in Swift.
 * Make use of the fixture pattern for test setup code.
 For examples, checkout [SentryClientTest](/Tests/SentryTests/SentryClientTest.swift) or [SentryHttpTransportTests](/Tests/SentryTests/SentryHttpTransportTests.swift).
 * Use [TestData](/Tests/SentryTests/Protocol/TestData.swift) when possible to avoid setting up data classes with test values.